On Behalf Of Maytag Neptune Owners

 - Washing Machine Purchase Certificates of up to $1000, if class member suffer the problems mentioned in the suit, and Maytag can't repair the condition.
 The value of the certificate is based on the age of the machine.
 The certificates may be used for the purchase of a new Neptune Washer.
 Maytag will also cover delivery of the new machine and disposal of the old unit.

 To qualify for a remedy, consumers must complete and send in a claim form.
 Claim forms can be obtained by calling 866-288-0515 or visiting the class action website, www.maytagfrontloadsettlement.com (Editor's note: this website is no longer active).
 All claim forms must be sent back in by August 9, 2005.

 Sheller, Ludwig & Badey (www.sheller.com) focuses primarily on the representation of individuals, and classes in cases regarding defective products, unfair business practices, and injuries resulting from medical treatment.
 The Firm is currently lead counsel in several nationwide class actions.
 Jonathan Shub of the firm served as one of three co-lead counsel in the Maytag case.

-Kimmel & Silverman is the nation's oldest and largest Lemon Law and consumer advocacy firms, focusing primarily on automotive issues.
+Kimmel & Silverman is the nation's oldest and largest Lemon Law and consumer advocacy firm, focusing primarily on automotive issues.
 Since its inception in 1991, the firm has provided cost-free legal representation to over 30,000 consumers, recovering more than $130 million for its clients.
 The firm has six full-service offices covering five states, with a staff of seventeen attorneys, five certified experts and a support team of more than 40 paralegals, clerks and administrators.